sciZer0/newdiscoveries/c/README.md

 Of course, it all is so.

-But simultaneously,
+Plus simultaneously,

-Each Force is striving to accelerate Velocity of the pushed object.
+Each Force is striving to increase Velocity of the pushed object.

 In other words,

-Force is the process where Organism, pushing an object by its Hand, is striving to increase Velocity of the pushed object at the rate equal to Target Acceleration.**
+Force is the process where Organism, by its Hand, is pushing an object in a certain direction, striving (by the pushing) to increase Velocity of the pushed object.

 Note: strive means to make an effort to accomplish a target.

 The New Concept of Force is:

-> **Force is the process where Organism, pushing an object by its Hand, is spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.
+> ### Force is the process where Organism, by its Hand, is pushing an object in a certain direction, striving (by the pushing) to increase Velocity of the pushed object at the rate equal to Target Acceleration.**.

+At the rate equal to Target Acceleration!

 --

 ## 2.6.
 Target Acceleration as the feature of each Force

-Target Acceleration as the feature of each Force is an important concept.

 In my opinion, each Force has its target.